theRealMarkCastillo/apple-mlx-consciousness/THEORY_AND_IMPLEMENTATION.md

 ### Architectural Implementation

-We implement both systems explicitly:
+We implement both systems explicitly, with **Hebbian Fast Weights** for System 1:

 ```python
 # From cognitive_architecture.py